mjgr0013/built-in-server-xdebug-with-phpstorm/README.md

 ```sh
 $ php -v
 ```
-You should see your Php Version and:
+You should see your Php Version and: <br />
 'with Xdebug v2.5.5, Copyright (c) 2002-2017, by Derick Rethans'

 - Locate xdebug.ini configuration file: